hofmanniac/thoughts/README.md

 You can use commands in the "then" portion of your rules.
 The engine will run the commands if the "when" portion matches.

-In this version, only three commands are available
+In this version, only three commands are available:

 ## #output
 * Behavior: Will echo the text to the console (using print)